anonymous-res-user/Turkic-Unified-Writing-System-fastText/README.md

 **‼️Important Supplementary Info: All WikiANN NER and UD POS training freezes the fastText embeddings.**

 **‼️The fastText models and the fastText training corpora are too large.
-We have some trouble uplaoding them.
+We have some trouble uploading them.
 However, you can still reproduce our work through the scripts provided here.
 We are trying our best to solve this problem.**

 To download the raw Wikipedia file of each language, please run `turkic_wiki.sh`.
 The downloaded files will be stored in the folder `rawwikitext`.